 These women will say that after their next transfer they will stop work and go on complete bedrest.
 This is NOT a good idea.
 In fact, a few well done, randomized trials suggest it is actually harmful to take bedrest after embryo transfer.
 That's right - you might be doing more harm by resting in bed after an embryo transfer.
 You are better off resuming normal activities.
 Now, "bedrest" has been defined in several ways: lying still for 10 minutes after the embryo is transferred up to 2 weeks of bedrest.
 In all instances there is NO benefit to any sort of rest after the transfer.
 Got it - no bedrest.
 But what else can you do or not do to increase your chances of taking home a healthy baby after an embryo transfer?

-- Laugh.
-This seems odd, but there are some studies suggesting women who watching funny shows after embryo transfer they are more likely to have success.
+Laugh.
+This seems odd, but there are some studies suggesting women who watch funny shows after embryo transfer are more likely to have success.
 This speaks to the mind-body connection.
 When you are laughing you are not stressed.

 If you look at this list you will realize something: there is not much you can do to change the outcome.
 The success rate is 99% determined by the embryo and the uterus interacting.
 God forbid the embryo transfer is not successful, do not blame yourself.
 It was never really in your control - it was in the control of the uterus and the embryo.
 Talk to your doctor and see what they can do to help with the embryo and the uterus.
 Do not give up hope.

 Inclusion of all gender and sexually diverse people is an important value of Olive Fertility Centre.
 We are continuously striving to create an environment of compassionate belonging where all of the 2SLGBTQIA+ community are supported, valued and respected.